Pobl Homes and Communities: Privacy Notice Information

 As part of the Rental Exchange Programme, we share your rental payment history with Experian.
-This programme allows tenants with a history of little or no credit, who are paying their rent on a regular basis, to build up a credit score.
+This programme allows tenants with a history of little or no credit, who are paying their rent on a regular basis, to build up their credit history.
 You can opt out of the Rental Exchange Programme at any time by contacting us.

 We exchange information as part of the Rental Exchange Programme because it is in our legitimate interests to do so.
 This data is held on Pobl’s and Experian’s secure systems.

 Not only will we be able to work with you more closely to manage your tenancy agreement, your track record as a tenant will enable Experian to use the information supplied to them to assist other landlords and organisations to: